manjotpadda13/Manjotsassesmentquiz/README.md

 The following animation demonstrates the application functionality:

 ![A user clicks through an interactive coding quiz, then enters initials to save the high score before resetting and starting over.](./Assets/04-web-apis-homework-demo.gif)

+## Application Functionality
+An animation is below which demonstrates the final application functionality:

+## Deployed Link